Chart Color Schemes

 Edwardstown displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Edwardstown's dwelling structure, as per the latest Census data, consisted of 56.2% houses and 43.7% other dwellings.
-In contrast, Adelaide metro had 70.8% houses and 29.2% other dwellings.
+Edwardstown's dwelling structures, as per the latest Census, consisted of 56.2% houses and 43.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Adelaide metro had 70.8% houses and 29.2% other dwellings.
 Home ownership in Edwardstown was at 26.5%, with mortgaged dwellings at 33.7% and rented ones at 39.8%.
-The median monthly mortgage repayment in the area was $1,643, lower than Adelaide metro's $1,700.
-The median weekly rent figure in Edwardstown was $310, compared to Adelaide metro's $330.
-Nationally, Edwardstown's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,643, lower than Adelaide metro's $1,700.
+The median weekly rent figure was $310, compared to Adelaide metro's $330.
+Nationally, Edwardstown's mortgage repayments were significantly lower at $1,643 against the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing